jlapeyre/PermutationsA.jl/README.md

 Every finite permutation can be represented (mathematically) as a matrix.
-The ```AbstractPerm``` type implements  some of the properites of permutation matrices that are independent of the way the data is stored in the concrete types.
+The ```AbstractPerm``` type implements  some of the properties of permutation matrices that are independent of the way the data is stored in the concrete types.
 The following methods are defined in ```AbtractPerm``` and behave as they would on the
 ```Matrix``` type: det, logdet, rank, trace, ishermitian, issym,